VlasovArtem/qrok-test/README.md

 6. Entities with annotations @ManyToMany could only deleted from the object with mappedBy attribute
 7. If data need to be updated you should save data in repository or set @Transactional on the method or class.
 Do not forget to set cascade attribute.
 8. Transactional configuration is excessively (add required cascade type for mapping annotation @ManyToMany or @OneToMany and add save method)
+9. AuthorShort should be moved to the model package (its not an entity).